Donna Ockenden

-In February 2021, Donna Ockenden was named as a Fellow of the Royal Society for the Encouragement of Arts, Manufacture and Commerce.
+In February 2021, Ockenden was named as a Fellow of the Royal Society for the Encouragement of Arts, Manufacture and Commerce.
 The fellowship is awarded by the Royal Society of Arts (RSA), and is limited to individuals determined to have made outstanding achievements to social progress and development.

-The accolade has been awarded to Donna Ockenden for her work which has touched the lives of many throughout her career.
-Her work has been a catalyst for change to improve the quality of care for a broad section of people who use healthcare services across the UK.
+In July 2023, she was awarded an honorary Doctor of Letters from the University of West London for her achievements and expertise in UK maternity services.
+In September 2024, Donna was awarded an honorary Doctor of Science from the University of Chichester.

-Donna Ockenden has been appointed as honorary president of Baby Lifeline, the mother and baby charity founded 40 years ago by Judy Ledger following the personal tragedy of losing three premature babies.
+Ockenden is an honorary president of Baby Lifeline, the mother and baby charity founded 40 years ago by Judy Ledger following the personal tragedy of losing three premature babies.
+Donna is also a patron of MASIC, a charity that supports birth injured mothers and seeks to raise awareness of the life changing effects of Obstetric Anal Sphincter Injuries (OASI's); and an ambassador for baby loss charity Sands.

 Life

-In 1985, aged 18, Ockenden found herself homeless in Bristol, with responsibility for her four younger siblings, aged four to sixteen.

 From 2013 to 2017 Ockenden was first clinical director of midwifery, jointly with a Co clinical director, Obstetrics at the London Strategic Clinical Network at NHS England.
 In 2015 the Nursing and Midwifery Council also appointed her as a Senior Midwifery Adviser in chief to the Chief Executive.